simp/pupmod-simp-ds389/README.md

 [java-console]: https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/starting_management_console

-If you wish to remove an instance, you can either do it directly in puppet:
+If you wish to remove an instance, you can either do it directly in Puppet:

 ```puppet
 ds389::instance { 'test2':